pengutronix/flamingo/doc/content/user/writing_content.rst

 get parsed by `YAML <https://pyyaml.org/wiki/PyYAMLDocumentation>`_, the content according to the file extension.

-The meta data block comes first and is divided by from the content block by two or more blank lines.
+The meta data block comes first and is divided from the content block by two or more blank lines.
 If you won't set any meta data your content file has to start with two or more blank lines.